Free Anxiety Hierarchy Worksheet: Build Your Fear Ladder

 Map your steps

 Add at least 3 situations that lead toward your goal.
-Rate each with a SUDs score (0–100).
+Rate each with a SUDS score (0–100).
 Include low, moderate, and high steps for an effective ladder.

 Identify safety behaviors